-Earlier in his career, Sanjiv served as executive director of the New York State Network for Youth Success, where he led policy efforts to integrate youth development more effectively with the public systems that touch the lives of young people, particularly those from communities of concentrated poverty.
-He has also held positions at the Annenberg Institute for School Reform at Brown University and as a member of the research team studying the Leadership for a Changing World program at New York University.
+Earlier in his career Sanjiv served as executive director of the New York State Network for Youth Success, where he led policy efforts to integrate youth development more effectively with the public systems that touch the lives of young people, particularly those from communities of concentrated poverty.
+He began his career as a public-school teacher in Oakland, California and has also held positions at the Annenberg Institute for School Reform at Brown University, and as a member of the research team studying the Ford-funded Leadership for a Changing World program at New York University.

-Sanjiv began his career as an upper elementary and middle school teacher in California, Texas, and Mexico.

-Sanjiv holds a PhD in public administration from New York University, a master’s degree in education from the University of California, Berkeley, and a bachelor’s degree in history from the University of California, Los Angeles.
+Sanjiv serves on the boards of the Edward W. Hazen Foundation, the FrameWorks Institute, the Interaction Institute for Social Change, and People Powered.
+He is trained as a social scientist and holds a PhD and MPhil in Public Administration from New York University, an MA in Education from the University of California, Berkeley, and a BA in History from the University of California, Los Angeles.